iv4n-ga6l/ComputerVision_Foundations/PROJECT_OVERVIEW.md

 ## 📞 Support and Community

 - **Issues**: Report bugs or suggest improvements via GitHub issues
-- **Discussions**: Join our community discussions for help and collaboration
 - **Updates**: Follow for regular updates and new project additions

 ---